 After 20 minutes remove the dish from the oven, remove the lid and check the rice.
 All the liquid should have been absorbed and the rice a great texture.
 Gently stir the rice to loosen it.
 Now scatter the cubes of butter and Wensleydale over the rice.
 Put the lid back on the dish and leave to rest for 2 minutes.
 Remove the lid, gently stir the rice so that the cheese is well distributed and the butter has completely melted.
 Season with salt and black pepper, according to taste.

-- This one was served with blanched asparagus and shaved baby fennel coated in a herb and balsamic dressing.
+I served this with blanched asparagus and shaved baby fennel coated in a herb and balsamic dressing.